vuejs/v2.vuejs.org/source/api/directives.md

 - This directive is an empty direcitve (it doesn't need a keypath or expression)

 Skip compilation for this element and all its children.
+Skipping large amount of nodes with no directives on them can speed up compilation.